Michal Na'aman: Biography

-Michal Na'aman was born in 1951, the youngest of the four children of the historian Shlomo Na'aman and of Leah Kupernik.
+Michal Na'aman was born in 1951, the youngest of the four children of the historian Shlomo Na'aman and Leah Kupernik.
 Her older brother is a noted Israeli archaeologist Nadav Na'aman.

 She grew up on Kibbutz Kvutzat Kinneret, where her father was a teacher in the regional high school and her mother in the joint school.
 In an interview many years later Na'aman noted that her parents' "non-pioneer" careers drew an unenthusiastic response from the kibbutz members.
 "My family was a little like lepers there," Na'aman testified, "and the fact is they were thrown out."
 In 1964 she left with her parents to the town of Lod.
 While she was studying in high school, she also studied at the "Margoshilsky" High School for Art, Tel Aviv.
 After that she studied art privately with George Shemesh.

-In 1969, Na'aman began studying at the Hamidrasha Art Teachers' Training College, which at that time was next to the Beit Histadrut Ha-Morim (Teacher's Union House) At Hamidrasha she studied art with Ran Shechori, Dov Feigin, and Raffi Lavie.
+In 1969, Na'aman began studying at the Hamidrasha Art Teachers' Training College, which at that time was next to the Beit Histadrut Ha-Morim (Teachers' Union House) At Hamidrasha she studied art with Ran Shechori, Dov Feigin, and Raffi Lavie.
 Lavie's artistic language, which included scribbling and the use collage, and styles such as "Want of Matter", was adopted by Na'aman and by other students of Lavie.
 However, what distinguished Na'aman's work from Lavie's was that in her works there were textual images, cutting her work off from the separation of "form" and "content" that Lavie insisted on in his work.